The Great Failure of the Fair Housing Act, Mapped

 The gulf between black and white households in new home mortgages reflects a vicious cycle—one in which a lack of wealth blocks the creation of new wealth, a cycle spanning generations.

 In the early 20th century, LaVilla and Sugar Hill were upscale black neighborhoods in Jacksonville visited by the likes of Duke Ellington, Ella Fitzgerald, and Zora Neale Hurston.
 The area included a 30-acre park and stately homes for members of Jacksonville’s black professional class.
-Nevertheless, in the 1930s, the Home Owners’ Loan Corporation (HOLC) deemed LaVilla and Sugar Hill—along with other predominantly black neighborhoods— as hazardous or in decline.
+Nevertheless, in the 1930s, the Home Owners’ Loan Corporation (HOLC) deemed LaVilla and Sugar Hill—along with other predominantly black neighborhoods—as hazardous or in decline.
 So-called hazardous areas “embrace[d] principally the Negro areas of the city” including “a community of the best class of Negros,” as HOLC described them at the time.

 The red areas delineated places where traditional lenders would not make loans.
 Today, these formerly redlined areas in and around downtown remain where the majority of the Jacksonville’s black residents live.
 They are also places where the lowest number of the conventional mortgages are made in the city.